emrakyz/emg_analysis/README.md

 - Enabling comparison between mean and peak activation.
 - Highlighting exercises that provide balanced muscle activation.
 - Facilitating evidence based exercise selection.

+# Reproducibility
+Split analysis into logical steps:
+- `00_main.R`: Main orchestration script.
+- `01_clean.R`: Data cleaning and standardization.
+- `02_transform.R`: Data transformation and calculations.
+- `03_visualize.R`: Plot creation and saving.
+- Each script handles a specific aspect of the analysis pipeline and it is all automated by the main script.
+The user only runs the main script and is informed by the output printed by the script in a clean way.
+- The user only needs the `scripts` and the `data` folder.

+Implemented automatic recursive directory creation:
+- `output/figures/muscle_group/plot.png` is created automatically.
+- The script also creates the `data/processed` folder but removes it at the end.

+Added comprehensive error checking:
+- Verifies working directory and data existence.
+- Reports script execution times.
+- Provides clear error messages.
+- Generates execution summary with success, failure status.

+To organize the code, I:
+- Used consistent naming conventions.
+- Created reusable functions with clear purposes.
+- Added comments explaining complex operations.
+- Defined constants at the start of scripts.
+- Maintained consistent code formatting.
+- More abstraction could have been implemented but I didn't want to increase the complexity further for a small project like this.

+## How To Run:
+- Just clone the repository and run the `00_main.R` script.
+- Find the results in the output folder.
+- With few changes, more groups or more, different data can be added; if the user wants to use different data with it.

+# Summary

+- I managed to do what I planned to do exactly, as neither the dataset nor the task was particularly difficult.
+Though, the real aim behind this project was to exercise on the usage of R. So, I still had some difficulties even with a personal background in programming, scripting and system administration.
+- Learned how to use the R documentation, as well as several other sources with it (forums, pdf books).
+- Got a little bit familiar with R syntax even though it is surprisingly weird compared to other languages (pipes with `%>%`).

+# Surprising and Expected Findings
+- Anterior Deltoid muscles shouldn't be trained separately since almost all related exercises activate it extensively.
+- Upper Trapezius movement is required to load them substantially.
+But a lot of shoulder exercises significantly activate them.
+Even press exercises.
+- Neither for mean nor the peak activation, isolated biceps exercises can not beat compound chin up and pull up exercises.
+This is an extremely surprising findings.
+- Chin Up even beats almost all exercises for some of the core muscles, though as mentioned before, we are not 100% sure if this correlates to strength or hypertrophy gains directly since it is mostly isometric.
+- A very popular back exercise Seated Rows perform worse compared to almost all exercises for almost all back muscles groups.
+This is probably because of the lack of stretch and range of motion during the exercise.
+- Pull ups and Chin ups had similar activations for biceps muscles.
+- Hip thrusts perform very well even for leg muscles other than Gluteus.
+- Squats are not mainly glute exercises.
+- A lot of other findings...